-Sadly, Northern France is often overlooked when planning a French getaway, while Southern France never fails to be a popular choice for family holidays and romantic retreats.
+Northern France is often overlooked when planning a French getaway, while Southern France never fails to be a popular choice for family holidays and romantic retreats.
 However, here at Oliver’s Travels we know the wonders of Northern France and everything it has to offer!
 From exquisite beaches and beautiful vineyards to towns dripping in culture and the birthplace of Camembert, there’s something for everyone.
-We’ve chosen our favourite places to visit in Northern France and shared the best things to do in each destination so you can soak up the splendour of this lovely region.
+We’ve chosen our favourite places to visit in Northern France, including some luxury chateaux, and shared the best things to do in each destination so you can soak up the splendour of this lovely region.

 Best for culture: Lille